decentralized-identity/org/code-of-conduct.md

 _Last Revised: 6/20/20_

+*Note: This is a living document intended to evolve with our community over time.
+As such, please comment or open issues as you see fit; the DIF Steering Committee will review and accept proposals for change on a quarterly basis.*

 ### Purpose: Creating an open, healthy and productive culture where members and the community can build and grow together.